hydroper-jet/lang/design/design.md

 # File extension

-The identifying file extensions for JetWork programs are:
+The identifying file extensions for Jet programs are:

-* `.jetwork`
+* `.jet`

 # Properties